(to my friend, Liz Roberts, March 30, 1959-Nov 10, 2012)

 Your last few weeks and days in this body were deeply inspiring.
 You were teaching us all how to live and how to die; how to care for each other; and how to know what’s really important.

-I want to live and die as gracefully as you with the Heart Sutra on my lips and a peaceful smile on my face.
+I want to live and die as gracefully as you with a peaceful smile on my face.

 Gate gate paragate parasangate bodhi swaha.